SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Methods that override a superclass method must be marked with the ``override`` keyword at the start of the function declaration.
-It is an error to override a method without the ``override`` keyword or to use the ``override`` keyword on a method that doesn't override a superclass method.
+It's compile-time error to override a method without the ``override`` keyword or to use the ``override`` keyword on a method that doesn't override a superclass method.